exhibit 3 exposition

 Early Years of the Nazi Party

-On February 27, 1933, the Parliament known in German as the Reichstag was set on fire.
-Until today the reasons for the fire remain uncertain despite a Dutch Communist being charged for it.
-Following the arson, SS (Schutzstaffel), originally Hitler’s bodyguard and Gestapo, the Political Police, were also involved in societal developments.
+On February 27, 1933, the Parliament known in German as the Reichstag in Berlin was set on fire.
+Until today the reasons for the fire remain somewhat uncertain.
+A mentally disabled Dutch Communist Marinus van der Lubbe (1909–1934) was charged for it.
+He was executed by guillotine.
+Following the arson SS (Schutzstaffel), originally Hitler’s bodyguard and Gestapo, the Political Police, were also involved in societal developments.

 Emergency legislation became effective the next day curbing freedom of expression, assembly, and press.
-Citizens also lost their protection when accused of crime.
+(Some of the laws especially limiting the freedom of press had been effective from almost the first day of Hitler’s rising to power.)
+Citizens also lost some of their protection when accused of crime.
 They could for instance be arrested without specifying charges.

 In March, Hitler was able to push through the Enabling Act, a law enabling measures used in a state of emergency.
 This was needed to quench opposition parties.
 Chief among those were the Communists.
-In practice the meaning of this was that the parliament was no longer needed to enact legislation.
+In practice the meaning of the Enabling Act was that parliament was no longer needed to enact legislation.
+Hitler with his willing cabinet would be able to do that.
 The burning of Reichstag contributed to this, as the incident created instability.

 Atmosphere of Chaos